bckohan/django-enum/doc/source/howto.rst

 ``strict``
 ----------

-By default all ``EnumFields`` are ``strict``.
-This means a ``ValidationError`` will be thrown anytime full_clean is run on a model and a value is set for the field that can not be coerced to its native Enum_ type.
-To allow the field to store values that are not present in the fields Enum_ type we can pass `strict=False`.
+By default all :class:`~django_enum.fields.EnumField` are ``strict``.
+This means a :exc:`~django.core.exceptions.ValidationError` will be thrown anytime :meth:`django.db.models.Model.full_clean` is run on a model and a value is set for the field that can not be coerced to its native :class:`enum.Enum` type.
+To allow the field to store values that are not present in the fields :class:`enum.Enum` type we can pass `strict=False`.

-Non-strict fields that have values outside of the enumeration will be instances of the enumeration where a valid Enum_ value is present and the plain old data where no Enum_ type coercion is possible.
+Non-strict fields that have values outside of the enumeration will be instances of the enumeration where a valid :class:`enum.Enum` value is present and the plain old data where no :class:`enum.Enum` type coercion is possible.

 .. code-block:: python